Chevron left

 How long does pre-op take before surgery?

 Pre-op may take up to 4 hours, so it is important to bring your packet and personal reading material for the duration of the appointments.
+A thorough pre-op assessment can help reduce the length of hospital stay by minimizing complications.

 What is a pre-op order for surgery?